bodrick/awesome/README.md

 *   [Yacht-sh/Yacht](https://github.com/Yacht-sh/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 *   [Armour/vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) - 🖖 A vue-cli 3.0 + typescript minimal admin template
 *   [bastienwirtz/homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.
+*   [gothinkster/vue-realworld-example-app](https://github.com/gothinkster/vue-realworld-example-app) - An exemplary real-world application built with Vue.js, Vuex, axios and different other technologies.
+This is a good example to discover Vue for beginners.
 *   [statping/statping](https://github.com/statping/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.
 *   [typescript-nuxtjs-boilerplate/typescript-nuxtjs-boilerplate](https://github.com/typescript-nuxtjs-boilerplate/typescript-nuxtjs-boilerplate) - :bento: Nuxt.js with TypeScript and Run with docker and docker-compose 🐶🦄🔥 visit: https://typescript-nuxtjs-boilerplate.netlify.com/example
 *   [salomonelli/best-resume-ever](https://github.com/salomonelli/best-resume-ever) - :necktie: :briefcase: Build fast :rocket: and easy multiple beautiful resumes and create your best CV ever!
 Made with Vue and LESS.